Shadow-Gard3n/Hackurate/README.md

-# Hackurate
+# LayAssist

-Hackurate is an AI-powered assistant doctor designed to help in diagnosing patients.
+LayAssist is an AI-powered assistant doctor designed to help in diagnosing patients.
 It uses speech recognition and AI models to suggest potential diagnoses and questions for patient interactions.

 ## Features
 - Voice recognition for patient-doctor conversations.